 Deadline: January 22nd, March 30th, or June 1st

-Every sports season, the NCAA Postgraduate Scholarship Program provides 29 master’s degree scholarships for $7,500 to men and women student-athletes entering their final season of NCAA athletics eligibility.
-Eligible recipients must have a minimum cumulative GPA of 3.2, have performed with distinction in their varsity sport, volunteer in community service projects, and plan to enroll full-time in a master’s program.
-Nominees must submit official transcripts, four letters of recommendation, and a formal personal statement.
+The NCAA Postgraduate Scholarship Program provides 29 master’s degree scholarships for $7,500.
+The scholarships are for student-athletes entering their final season of NCAA athletics eligibility.
+Eligible recipients must have a minimum cumulative GPA of 3.2.
+They must have performed with distinction in their varsity sport.
+They must volunteer in community service projects.
+They must plan to enroll full-time in a master’s program.
+Nominees must submit official transcripts.
+Four letters of recommendation, and a formal personal statement are also required.

 Contact